CoMakery/comakery-app/README.md

 [![CoMakery](./public/Logo-Header.svg)](https://comakery.com)

-## CoMakery helps you gather a tribe to achieve big missions.
+## CoMakery Helps You Gather a Tribe To Achieve Big Missions.

 To achieve your big mission you need to bring people together around a common vision, let them know what they will get by contributing, and organize the work.
 The CoMakery platform helps you do this with missions, projects, task workflows, tokens & payments.